 Moreover, it also gives them limited liability; they stand only to lose what they’ve invested in the business, giving them a certain sense of security from having their personal wealth scrutinised and poked around by the men in grey suits.

 We’ve made a case for having your business incorporated as it offers numerous benefits.
 We hope that we have helped you in answering the question posed above.
-In the end, the earlier you incorporate your business, the better it will be down the line.
+In the end, the earlier the incorporate of your company, the better it will be down the line.